siyelo/dna/_docs/recruiting.md

     Then organize interviews and tests and whatever else she deems necessary.
 She might invite X to join the next [hack summit](hack-summit.html).
-3. If Y thinks X is suitable, she emails all Siyeloers: “I think X should be a Siyeloer, because \[reasons\].
-Anyone against?”.
+3. If Y thinks X is suitable, she emails all Siyeloers: "I think X should be a Siyeloer, because \[reasons\].
+Anyone against?".
 4. If no response comes within a few days, the decision is done!
     Otherwise, if people have doubts or questions, keep repeating points 2-3 until the candidate is accepted or rejected.

-All active candidates have a “puller”, in this case Mrs Y. That’s our internal term for the person “pulling” an initiative and making sure things move forward, and that the candidate is well-treated.
+All active candidates have a "puller", in this case Mrs Y. That’s our internal term for the person "pulling" an initiative and making sure things move forward, and that the candidate is well-treated.
 Similar to the bun holder in our [bun protocol](bun-protocol.html).